Infection (2004 film): Plot

 Akiba confronts Akai and accuses him of creating and spreading the virus.
-Akai denies this and explains that the infection is actually spread mentally, infecting the subconscious of its victims.
-He then urges Akiba to remember what really happened in Room 3 earlier in the night.
+Akai denies this and explains that the infection is spread mentally, infecting the subconscious of its victims.
+He then urges Akiba to remember what happened in Room 3 earlier at night.
 Dr. Nakazono walks in to find Akiba talking to himself, forcing him to realize that he's been speaking with his reflection.
-He looks around and sees the corpses of the two nurses who are dead and covered in blood with no green goo in sight.
+He looks around and sees the corpses of the two nurses, who are dead and covered in blood with no green goo in sight.
 Soon, Dr. Nakazono realizes that the last few hours have all been a hallucination.
-Nakazono calls the police, as Akiba recalls the events in Room 3 and realizes that "Akai" was actually the burn patient.
+Nakazono calls the police, as Akiba recalls the events in Room 3 and realizes that "Akai" was the burn patient.
 The same series of events is shown again, but with Akiba as the burn patient and Akai as Akiba, giving the order for the wrong drug, which massacres the entire staff.

-The hospital is evacuated the next morning as all of the staff, except Nakazono, are dead and the police are searching for Akiba who has disappeared.
-When Nakazono leaves the hospital, she sees all the red lights change to green and vice versa; panicking, she accidentally cuts her hand and green blood pours out.
+The hospital is evacuated the following day as all of the staff, except Nakazono, are dead, and the police are searching for Akiba, who has disappeared.
+When Nakazono leaves the hospital, she sees all the red lights change to green and vice versa; panicking, she accidentally cuts her hand, and green blood pours out.
 A shot of a locker is seen in the room where the burn victim was kept.
-Someone inside the locker is calling for help as green goo starts pouring out of it.
-The top of the locker opens and Akiba's hand covered in goo reaches out before falling to the floor.
+Someone inside the locker calls for help as green goo starts pouring out of it.
+The top of the locker opens, and Akiba's hand, covered in goo, reaches out before falling to the floor.